shinobiu/loveletter/README.md

 # Welcome to Love Letter

-## Love letter is a small guess the word game writen in C++ for Linux.
+## Love letter is a small "guess the word game" writen in C++ for Linux.

 Try your best to figure out the word.</br>